jfmartinz/ResourceHub/Programming Languages/Prolog/readme.md

 ### Tools and libraries for mathematical operations

-> Tools and libraries for mathematical operations in Prolog.
+> Libraries and tools for performing mathematical operations and computations in Prolog.

 <table>
   <tr>